hieunc229/copilot-clone/README.md

 This feature is somewhat similar to Github Copilot's code suggestion.
 But instead of using AI, it sends your search query to Google, then retrieves StackOverflow and Github Gist answers and autocompletes them for you.

-✅ OpenAI and OpenRouter added to generate code with AI (Bring Your Own Key)
+✅ OpenAI, OpenRouter and Requesty added to generate code with AI (Bring Your Own Key)

 ![Demo Video](./demo.gif)

 ## 1. Usage

-Captain Stack provides Code Search (from Github Gist, StackOverflow), and AI Code Generation (with OpenAI and OpenRouter).
+Captain Stack provides Code Search (from Github Gist, StackOverflow), and AI Code Generation (with OpenAI, OpenRouter and Requesty).
 With multiple options can be enabled at the same time.

 To generate/search code, use `// find {what you need}.`.
 For example: